casper-network/docs-archive/dapp-dev-guide/tutorials/counter/walkthrough.rst

 View the Network State
 ---------------------------

 With a network up and running, you can use the casper-client query-state command to check the status of the network.
-However, we first need an `account hash` and the `state-root-hash` so that we can get the current “snapshot” moment.
+However, we first need an `account hash` and the `state-root-hash` so that we can get the current snapshot.
 Once we have that information, we can check how the network looks.

 As a summary, we need to use the following three commands: